MLcoderss/ML-project/README.md

 ## Stock Market Predictor
 ### Summarised Description
 >This Project predicts closing value of a stock of a particular day in a market, given its value of opening, maximum, minimum and volume of a stock of that day.
-* The project has been coded in Torch.
+* The entire code has been written in Torch and Lua
-* This project implements the basic algorithms of machine learning.
+* This project implements the basic algorithms of Machine Learning.

 ### Installation of Torch
 This project uses Torch , a language particularly made for Machine Learning.
 Torch can be installed easily on linux from its terminal.
-It can not installed on windows.
+I

 * Link for installation guide:- http://torch.ch/docs/getting-started.html